-The bottom line: If you’d like to provide financial support for your loved ones when you’re no longer around, life insurance is worth the due diligence.
+The bottom line: If you’d like to provide a sense of financial support for your loved ones when you’re no longer around, life insurance could be worth the due diligence.
 It’s important to know how to choose the right insurance for you.
 Here are three mistakes to avoid when buying senior life insurance.

 Mistake 1: buying the wrong type of senior life insurance

 The most common types of life insurance are term life and whole life.
 Let’s discuss both of these so you can make the best decision for you and your family.